Ali-Mikael/Pen-testing/h6-shells.md

 <img width="561" height="114" alt="2026-05-02-19:48:37" src="https://github.com/user-attachments/assets/7fe36608-8fe5-4128-9caa-959f675b6585" />

-One way to reduce the footprint payload vise as well as detection vise is to use a stager!
-We're also going to switch over to beacon mode in order to limit our exposure on the network.
+One way to reduce our footprint payload vise as well as detection vise is to use a stager!
+We're also going to switch over to beacon mode in order to limit our exposure on the network, not just the host.

 **Q:** _What's a stager?_

-**A:** Simply put: _A small executable that establishes a connection with a C2 server and downloads the actual payload.
+**A:** _Simply put: A small executable that establishes a connection with a C2 server and downloads the actual payload.
 Benefits include: It's small in size, easy to obfuscate, and more likely to evade detection.
 It can load multiple different payloads, so it's very dynamic in nature.
 Want to switch payloads on the go?
 The stager got your back!
-It can also be used to decrypt incoming (encrypted) payloads and run them completely in memory.
+It can also be used to decrypt incoming (encrypted) payloads and run them completely in memory, meaning it doesn't save the payload to disk before executing.
 Read more about it [here](<https://encyclopedia.kaspersky.com/glossary/stager/>) and [here](<https://blog.retracelabs.io/posts/stager101/stagers-101/>)._

 **Without further ado, let's get to it!**